Outpatient Antibiotic Stewardship Initiative

 STAGE II: DEVELOPING INTERVENTIONS

-Beginning in April 2017, seven initiative participants moved on to developing, pilot testing, and evaluating systematic interventions and stewardship .
-Participating in Stage II of the initiative are MediSys Health Network, Memorial Sloan Kettering Cancer Center, Montefiore Medical Center, Mount Sinai Health System, NewYork-Presbyterian Queens, NYU Langone Medical Center, and Wyckoff Heights Medical Center, with additional aggregate UHF support, for six of those systems, of $300,000.
+Beginning in May 2017, seven initiative participants moved on to developing, pilot testing, and evaluating systematic interventions and stewardship .
+Participating in Stage II of the initiative are 36 hospital-owned physician practices from MediSys Health Network, Memorial Sloan Kettering Cancer Center, Montefiore Medical Center, Mount Sinai Health System, NewYork-Presbyterian Queens, NYU Langone Medical Center, and Wyckoff Heights Medical Center, with six of those systems receiving additional aggregate UHF support of $300,000.

-Goals of Stage II include driving practice change through formalizing provider education, developing best-practice advisories and other tools, providing monthly feedback, and implementing patient education.
-Thirty-five outpatient practice sites are involved in this phase of the initiative.
+Goals of Stage II include driving practice change through formalizing provider education, developing best-practice advisories and other clinical decision support tools, providing feedback to providers on their prescribing practices, and implementing patient education on appropriate use of antibiotics and the dangers of antimicrobial resistance.

 Resources for family caregivers and health care providers are available at our Next Step in Care website.